plan2net/context_ribbon/Documentation/WhatDoesItDo/Index.rst

 What does it do?
 ^^^^^^^^^^^^^^^^

-The extension shows a ribbon in the right top corner
+The extension shows a ribbon in the right top corner of the frontend and backend.

 |img-1| |img-2| |img-3|